 There’s brutish, thunderous hard rock ("Good Times, Bad Times"), sensitive neo-folk rock ("Babe I’m Gonna Leave You"), lustful Delta blues ("You Shook Me"), nightmare-inducing art rock ("Dazed and Confused"), a vengeful wish softened by hymnal gentility ("Your Time Is Gonna Come"), some percussive Irish instrumental folk ("Black Mountain Side"), euphorically heavy, post-garage proto-metal ("Communication Breakdown") and more blues of both the condensed ("I Can’t Quit You Baby") and epic variety as they cobbled spare parts from rock’s earliest roots to birth a powerful, modern amalgam ("How Many More Times").

-Clearly, if all this comprised the opening salvo of the hard rock era, is it any wonder so much diversity would eventually fall under that all-too-limited heading?
+If all this comprised the opening salvo of the hard-rock era, is it any wonder so much diversity would eventually fall under that all-too-limited heading?
 Or that such a small number of future bands came anywhere near to challenging Led Zeppelin’s amazing versatility and facility for mixing and hopping hop and between genres, as they please?
-Maybe these acolytes, as well as simply lacking the four Zep members’ sheer, undeniable talents, simply didn’t FREE themselves enough to get the job done?